 If you are thinking of visiting Olympic National Park with kids you’ve come to the right place!
 Featuring rainforests, lakes, streams, mountains and beaches, there is so much to experience.

-However, this guide to visiting Olympic National Park with Kids can help narrow down your choices to create the perfect itinerary.
+This guide to visiting Olympic National Park with kids helps narrow down the choices to create the perfect itinerary.

-It is amazing how diverse the park is.
-On one side of the park, there are stretches of unspoilt beach.
-On the western side, there are temperate rainforests making them one of the wettest areas in the United States.
+It is amazing how diverse the park is, on one side there are stretches of unspoilt beach.
+Whilst on the other side, there are rainforests, one of the wettest areas in the United States.

-Second Beach is worth a visit too.
+Second Beach is worth a visit too!
 The hike from the car park to the beach is around half a mile.
-To get to the beach visitors need to climb over driftwood and rocks.
+To get to the beach there is a need to climb over driftwood and rocks.

-So if travelling with a toddler a carrier would be a great choice.
+Travelling with a carrier would be a great choice for toddlers and babies.
 However, past the driftwood, there is a beautiful sandy beach.

 One of the best things about the beach is the tide pools.
 Kids can find starfish, muscles, crabs and small fish.

 Make sure to keep an eye out for the white and green anemone too.
 They open up in the water and close slightly when they surface.